Best: Third Universe: Background and material

-In early January 2010, Japanese recording artist Kumi Koda announced plans of releasing a double album.
+In early January 2010, Japanese recording artist Koda Kumi announced plans of releasing a double album.
 The double album was to promote both her third greatest hits album entitled Best: Third Universe, and a new studio album that consisted of unreleased material from recording sessions for her 2008 album, Trick.
 However, new material arose after completing her concert tours: The 2009 Trick Tour and her first Taiwanese concert tour.
 Best: Third Universe is Koda's first double album since her 2005 greatest hits album Best: First Things, which included single between her December 2000 debut "Take Back" and her May 2004 single "Cutie Honey", with a bonus disc with newly recorded material.
 Third Universe is also Koda's first double album to consist of a greatest hits and full-length studio album.

 The material from Best: Third Universe includes singles between May 2006 "Koi no Tsubomi" and her December 2008 single "Stay with Me", with a bonus disc with newly recorded material.
 The recordings are sung in both English and Japanese language; "That Ain't Cool", a duet with American recording artist Fergie, is recorded in full English, while "Lady Go!" and "Taboo" are both bilingual tracks.
 (Note: According to the album notes and accompanying lyric sheet, there is one English ("That Ain't Cool"), two bilingual ("Lady Go!" and "Taboo") and thirteen Japanese tracks (the remaining album tracks).)
 (Note: Despite the two English tracks being identified as English songs, each of those songs include minor words in Japanese.
 This is similar to the other thirteen Japanese tracks, which includes minor English language.
 However, because the tracks overemphasize their respective languages in the lyric sheet provided by Rhythm Zone, Avex Trax, S.M.
 Entertainment, and Avex Taiwan, they are identified as their respective language tracks.)
 Each song is co-written by Koda, including the English and Japanese tracks.
 Both Best: Third Universe and Universe have been described as a J-pop album with numerous elements of dance-pop, rock, R&B, electropop, and pop ballad.